ElderMael/codexarcana-blog/content/blog/devops-interview-faq/index.md

 doing the same thing with different flavors.
 You can see the patterns of course and books like "Cracking the Code Interview" exist for a reason.

-I have been working on SRE/DevOps roles for at least 5 years now and here are very common sections and some sort of explanation of such and frequently asked questions as well as follow-up questions.
+I have been working on SRE/DevOps roles for at least 5 years now and here are common sections and some sort of explanation of such and frequently asked questions as well as follow-ups.

 ## Programming Section